-Gina from famiglia&seoul is the wonderful momma blogger who's sharing with us today. i've known Gina for awhile now, and just adore all the fun activities that she does with her cutie-patootie toddler! she has some incredible sensory bins. my faves are the Sensory Counting Bin, How Does Your Garden Grow? and The Bunny Bistro.
+Gina from Connecting Family and Seoul is the wonderful momma blogger who's sharing with us today. i've known Gina for awhile now, and just adore all the fun activities that she does with her cutie-patootie toddler! she has some incredible sensory bins.

 What is the most challenging part of being the type of mom you are?

 I think the most challenging part of being the type of mother I am has yet to present itself.
 As an adoptive mom there is always that worry of being fully capable to explain the questions that will come to light as Grady gets older, not only from him, but from people that we meet in our everyday lives.
 I sincerely hope that I can find the right words to explain to him what a loving, brave, and strong woman his birthmother was when she decided to allow him to become a part of our family.
 I also wish that I can help him feel secure and comfortable in his own skin.
 Hopefully with that comfort and a strong sense of family, he will have the confidence to truly believe that although others may not understand the dynamics of our family and ask questions that are hurtful, he is loved and cherished for just being just who he is.